The Unlikely Pilgrimage of Harold Fry

 The Unlikely Pilgrimage of Harold Fry is a novel by Rachel Joyce, published in 2012.
-Joyce's first novel, it was a long-list finalist (top 12) for the 2012 Man Booker Prize, and Joyce won the UK National Book Award for New Writer of the Year for the book.
+Joyce's first novel, it was longlisted for the 2012 Man Booker Prize, and Joyce won the UK National Book Award for New Writer of the Year for the book.
 It was also the best-selling hardback book in the UK from a new novelist in 2012.

-A film adaptation of the same name starring Jim Broadbent and Penelope Wilton will be released in the UK on 28 April 2023.
+A film adaptation of the same name starring Jim Broadbent and Penelope Wilton was released in the UK on 28 April 2023.